Amelia5p/YogaWithBilly/README.md

 Responsiveness was tested with Chrome Dev Tools and by changing the viewport from 270px and upwards.
 I also checked responsiveness on 'Am I Responsive' and Responsive test tool.

 ## Lighthouse Testing
-The lighthouse testing was successful with scores above 90 across all pages for all four ratings (perfomance, accessibility, best practices and SEO)
+The lighthouse testing was successful with scores above 90 across all pages for all four ratings (performance, accessibility, best practices and SEO)

 ### Home page
 ![Homepage lighthouse testing](assets/images/readme-images/home-lh.png)